tkurtbond/tkurtbond.github.io/posts/2021/06/21/why-i-like-advanced-fighting-fantasy.rst

 .. _the kids: link://category/gaming/actual-play/the-kids

-And Arion Games has gone on to published slightly more than a book a year since 2011, covering the same ground as the original AFF’s three books did, plus a lot more, including two more monster books, `Beyond the Pit` and `Return to the Pit`, more options for heroes in the `Heroes Companion`, new areas of Titan, a herbal, and a smaller book on creatures from a particular area of Titan, `Creatures of Mishna`.
+And Arion Games has gone on to publish slightly more than a book a year since 2011, covering the same ground as the original AFF’s three books did, plus a lot more, including two more monster books (`Beyond the Pit` and `Return to the Pit`), more options for heroes in the `Heroes Companion`, a new area of Titan (`Travels in Arion`), a herbal, and a smaller book on creatures from a particular area of Titan (`Creatures of Mishna`).
 And just recently they published the `Combat Companion`, which adds extra options for combat that the gamers from my work mentioned earlier would have liked.

 And Titan, the world of Fighting Fantasy and Advanced Fighting Fantasy is a very nice little bit of everything fantasy setting, anchored by